conduktor/conduktor-gateway-demos/masking/Readme.md

 ### Step 11: View the masked messages in Conduktor Platform

 Navigate to `Console` and select the `Proxy` cluster from the top right.
-You should now see the `masked_topic` topic and clicking on it will show you a masked version of the produced message.
+You should now see the `maskedTopic` topic and clicking on it will show you a masked version of the produced message.

 ![create a topic](images/through_proxy.png "View Masked Messages")

 ### Step 12: View the messages in Conduktor Platform

 Navigate to `Console` and select the `Backing Cluster` cluster from the top right.
-You should now see the `1-1masked_topic` topic (ignore the 1-1 prefix for now) and clicking on it will show you the produced message.
+You should now see the `1-1maskedTopic` topic (ignore the 1-1 prefix for now) and clicking on it will show you the produced message.

 ![create a topic](images/through_backing_cluster.png "View Messages")